-Principle 15 of the Rio Declaration on Environment and Development5 specifies that where there are threats of serious or irreversible damage to
+Principle 15 of the Rio Declaration on Environment and Development5 specifies that where there are threats of serious or

 2 Preliminary strategy for the development of regional environmental management plans for the Area (ISBA/24/C/3).
-International Seabed Authority, Kingston, Jamaica, 2018, the environment, lack of full scientific certainty shall not be used as a reason for postponing cost-effective measures to prevent environmental degradation.
+International Seabed Authority, Kingston, Jamaica, 2018, 3 UNCLOS, art.
+136.